 - September 8, 1975: Northern Affairs Minister Judd Buchanan opens the controversial 30-megawatt Aishihik hydro power project.

-- September 22, 1975: The Whitehorse Star celebrates with a special issues its 75th anniversary.
+- September 22, 1975: The Whitehorse Star celebrates its 75th anniversary with a special issue.

 - October 24, 1975: At age 45, Mayor Paul Lucier is appointed the North's first senator.

 - October 31, 1975: Historic Five Finger Rapids is ruled out as a possible dam site by Commissioner James Smith, chairman of the Northern Canada Power Commission.